 We shrieked panicked and I dropped the phone.
-In the same time there was glass breaking sound and someone attacked us.
+At the same time there was glass breaking sound and someone attacked us.
 We scattered around the living room, trying to see something in the dark.
-The light from my phone only lighted the center of the room.
+The light from my phone only illuminated the center of the room.
 We clung to the walls, searching for the culprit.

 “Did you make your choice?”
 I heard suddenly and quickly moved away, but he grabbed my arm and twisted it behind my back.

 Members threw themselves at us, freeing me.
 We moved back to the other side of the room, this time clinging to each other.
 Finally the culprit came closer to the light.